akirak/flake-templates/README.md

 # Flake Templates

 This is a collection of [Nix flake](https://nixos.wiki/wiki/Flakes) templates I use in my personal projects.
+They mostly provide development shells (i.e.
+`devShells.*`), but I may add further instructions for production builds in the future.

 For maintaining a complex flake configuration, I would suggest use of [flake-parts](https://github.com/hercules-ci/flake-parts/) instead.